jiayingwu19/jiayingwu19.github.io/index.md

 ## Misc.
-With a B.Eng. in Computer Science and a Double Degree (B.A.) in English from [Beijing Foreign Studies University](https://en.bfsu.edu.cn/) (2016–2020), my years there sparked a lasting love for language.
+With a B.Eng. in Computer Science and a Double Degree (B.A.) in English from [Beijing Foreign Studies University (BFSU)](https://en.bfsu.edu.cn/) (2016–2020), my years there sparked a lasting love for language.
 During this time, I became a [CATTI-certified](https://www.catticenter.com/wzjs/452) Chinese↔English translator (Level 2) and interpreter (Level 3), and contributed to the English-to-Chinese translation of four books and one book series, all published in China.
 These experiences continue to shape how I think about communication and meaning.